Australian Open: List of women's singles title winners

 The tournament is a part of the four grand slams of Tennis.

-The Australia Open Grand Slam Tennis Championship is one of the most prestigious sports competitions, with many players having won the title.
+The Australian Open Grand Slam Tennis Championship is one of the most prestigious sports competitions, with many players having won the title.
 Many players have risen and fallen in the sport.
 Some of them have passed away, while others live on in the minds of die-hard game fans as legends.

 The women’s singles competition began in 1922, along with the women’s mixed doubles contests.
 Since the move to Flinders Park in 1988, the court surface has only transformed once, from grass (1922-1987) to hard courts.

 Margaret Court has 11 title defenses in this competition, 7 in the Amateur Era and 4 in the Open Era.
-Serena Williams also retains the Open Era record with seven title wins.
+Serena also retains the Open Era record with seven title wins.

-Serena Williams has won the Australian Open seven times (2003, 2005, 2007, 2009-2010, 2015, 2017).
+Serena has won the Australian Open seven times (2003, 2005, 2007, 2009-2010, 2015, 2017).
 Margaret Court (1969-1971), Evonne Goolagong (1974-1976), Steffi Graf (1988-1990), Monica Seles (1991-1993), and Martina Hingis hold the record for most consecutive titles with three (1997–1999).

 During the Open Era, the succeeding players won the Australian Open in straight sets: